Understanding the National Health Insurance (NHI) Bill

 Crucially, by preventing those who can afford it from using their medical scheme cover, and forcing them into the NHI system, this approach will also have the effect of increasing the burden on public funding which taxpayers need to cover.
 We believe that limiting the rights of citizens to purchase additional health insurance, after they have contributed to the NHI is not necessary to achieve the objectives of the NHI.
 It would also be globally unprecedented as in virtually every other country with some form of NHI, citizens are free to purchase additional private health insurance cover, including cover that overlaps with services covered by the national system.

-Section 27 of the Constitution imposes duties on the state to secure access to health care services for everyone (rich or poor) but the constitution also prohibits unreasonable limitation of existing rights (i.e. access to healthcare) and mandates government to consider "other measures", within "available resources" in compliance to Section 36 (1) (e) "less restrictive means to achieve the purpose" during any policy reform or amendment.???
+for everyone (rich or poor) but the constitution also prohibits unreasonable limitation of existing rights (i.e. access to healthcare) and mandates government to consider "other measures", within "available resources" in compliance to Section 36 (1) (e) "less restrictive means to achieve the purpose" during any policy reform or amendment.

 We are very concerned that there are substantial risk and harms that this approach of limiting the role of medical schemes will cause.
 We are of the view that an integrated health financing model which will build on the current (but transformed) health system would facilitate achievement of UHC for South Africa faster and in a less risky manner to the economy, and the national health system in general.

-Even on the current framing of the NHI Bill, medical schemes will continue to cover all of the healthcare services which they currently cover for the foreseeable future for a number of reasons:
+Even on the current framing of the NHI Act, medical schemes will continue to cover all of the healthcare services which they currently cover for the foreseeable future for a number of reasons:

 • South Africa's weak macroeconomic outlook which has led to contraction of the GDP over several years means that increasing taxes to fund NHI is not feasible in the current economic climate